bjaggi/disaster-recovery-playground/README.md

     5. Run `ccloud-resources/cluster-linking/cluster-linking-west-north.sh` to create DC-2 to DC-1 `cluster link`
     6. Run `ccloud-resources/cluster-linking/create-mirror-topic-west-north.sh` to create mirror topic on DC1 for proxy based clients
     7. Run `ccloud-resources/cluster-linking/create-mirror-noproxy-topic-west-north.sh` to create mirror topic on DC1 for non proxy based clients

+//TODO : Sorry i am not a K8S expert, so you are telling K8S to listen to config changes & reload the application?
+If yes, can we describe this in more detail.

 6. **Java Clients (producer/consumer)** images on a available registry (you can use the resource definition provided under k8's resources folder)